Police Court, Hobart: Mr GRAVES, counsel for Captain Rogers; Mr MORIARTY, counsel for the mutineers

 The objection was overruled.

 Witness on further examination said : Some of the men deserted at Bombay and after a reward offered, they were brought on board by the police.
 They were brought on board in irons, and I did not start with a very amiable crew.
 I got assistance from a man-of-war H.M.S.
 Euphrates to compel the men to go, and to get the ship away.
 The men, who were brought on board in irons, were kept in irons, and I sailed on my voyage to Callao.
 On the 28th October last, the ship was in lat.
 45-8 S., and 148-35 E. On the evening of that day at tea time, the chief mate was at tea, and we had an altercation, and came to angry words and blows ; the second officer came with the boatswain into the cabin separated us ; the chief mate I believe went into his room ; I went into mine.
 He went upon deck.
 Shortly afterwards I went upon deck.
 On reaching the deck the boatswain reported the wind hauling aft.
 I walked forward while the order was given to square the yards.
-On reaching the front of the poop I saw a number of men assembled on the quarter deck; on their seeing me they vociferated calling me a -, and a son of a -, some calling! out " Let us go up and check the --overboard," Kelly, Keenan, and McDonald, apparently leading them and taking the most formidable part.
+On reaching the front of the poop I saw a number of men assembled on the quarter deck; on their seeing me they vociferated calling me a -, and a son of a -, some calling out " Let us go up and chuck the --overboard," Kelly, Keenan, and McDonald, apparently leading them and taking the most formidable part.
 On my asking what was the matter they answered by again shouting, " Throw him overboard" and continued using vile language. ... [cont here...]

 Source: Mercury LAW INTELLIGENCE.
 (1868, November 4). p.
 2.